 The Golden Nugget’s pool is called ‘The Tank’, which has an awful lot of awesome going for it.

-All of this is built in and around the pool, which makes for some absolutely unique experiences.
-When you swim by the aquarium, you’ll feel as though you are swimming in amongst the sharks.
+All of this is built-in and around the pool, which makes for some absolutely unique experiences.
+When you swim by the aquarium, you’ll feel as though you are swimming amongst the sharks.
 And the slide too will take you in and through the aquarium, giving you the kind of adrenaline rush you normally only get in Hollywood movies.

 The H20 Bar gives you a place to grab a drink after, while the ‘hideout’ is the quiet spot for older guests looking to relax away from noisy kids.

 Caesars Palace pool looks every bit as elegant and regal as you would expect it to be.

 This is a brilliant place to come if you want to get beautiful Instagram shots emerging from the water.
 There are many fountains and a wide selection of small pools spread out over a large area.